• Home

 Douglas County Give Where You Live Initiative

-Strengthening local philanthropy by connecting generosity to place, people, and purpose.
+Strengthening local philanthropy by connecting generosity to place, people, and purpose

 The Give Where You Live Initiative is the flagship effort of Douglas County Philanthropy.

-This initiative brings nonprofits, businesses, donors, and professional advisors into closer alignment around one simple idea:
+The Initiative brings nonprofits, businesses, donors, and professional advisors into closer alignment around one simple idea:

 When giving is rooted locally and guided intentionally, everyone benefits.